Comparisons8 min read

 How BasedHealth's AI Actually Works

 BasedHealth uses Claude Sonnet 4.6 — the latest Anthropic vision model — with a technique called chain-of-thought calorie estimation.
-Instead of guessing calories directly, our AI follows a 5-step reasoning process:
+Instead of guessing calories directly, our AI follows a 5-step reasoning process.

-Step 1: Identify Every Food Component
+Step 1: Identify every food component

 The AI lists each distinct item visible — not just "chicken" but "pan-seared chicken breast with visible browning" which tells it oil was used.
+This is the setup that makes every later step possible.

-Step 2: Estimate Weight in Grams First
+Step 2: Estimate weight in grams first

 This is the key insight most apps miss.
-Research from the University of Leeds found that when AI models estimate weight first and then calculate calories from known calorie density (cal/100g), accuracy improves by up to 50%.
+When AI models estimate weight first and then calculate calories from known calorie density (cal/100g), accuracy improves substantially compared to guessing calories directly from an image.
+Our AI uses plate size (~10 inches), utensil length, and food density tables to estimate grams before ever calculating calories.

-Step 3: Calculate Calories from Weight
+Step 3: Calculate calories from weight

-Step 4: Detect Hidden Calories
+Step 4: Detect hidden calories

 This is where BasedHealth pulls ahead.
 The AI explicitly checks for: